• Skip to primary navigation

 3 process shots showing how to make candy cane cookies

-• If you don’t like peppermint – feel free to leave out the peppermint extract.
-In its place, add in 1 teaspoon vanilla extract and 1/2 teaspoon almond extract.
-The cookies will have a delicious, buttery sugar cookie flavor.
+• Peppermint flavor: If you don’t like peppermint, feel free to omit the peppermint extract.
+In its place, add 1 teaspoon of vanilla extract or almond extract to give the cookies a delicious, buttery sugar cookie flavor.

 A plate of 2 candy cane cookies